MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 Running a quantum program with Microsoft's Quantum Development Kit typically consists of two parts:
 1. The program itself, which is implemented using the Q# quantum programming language, and then invoked to run on a quantum computer or quantum simulator.
 These consist of
-    - Q# operations: subroutines containing quantum operations, and
+    - Q# operations: subroutines acting on quantum registers, and
     - Q# functions: classical subroutines used within the quantum algorithm.
 2. The entry point used to call the quantum program and specify the target machine on which it should be run.
     This can be done directly from the command line, or through a host program written in a classical programming language like Python or C#.